 JTAG – A technical overview

-None of the information in this document is required to use the XJTAG development system.
-XJTAG tests are developed in a high level programming language that does not require any knowledge of the detailed working of JTAG.
-This document is provided purely as background information for those interested in the technology underpinning XJTAG.
+This document provides you with interesting background information about the technology that underpins XJTAG.
+You do not need to know any of this however to be able to use the XJTAG development system as XJTAG tests are developed in a high-level programming language that does not require any knowledge of the detailed working of JTAG.

 Advances in silicon design such as increasing device density and, more recently, BGA packaging have reduced the efficacy of traditional testing methods.